iopipe/iopipe-java/README.md

 together service resources, this will be _especially_ important if you plan to use a number of plugins which may exist across different packages.
 By default the shade plugin will not merge resources for you and as a result plugins will appear to disappear.
-As such, add the following transformer:
+As such, add the following transformer to the shade
+plugin:

 ```